 2. Loss Aversion or Endowment Effect

 Loss aversion states that people prefer avoiding losses over gettings gains.
-This goes hand in hand with the endowment effect, which states that people place a higher value something they own versus something they don’t own.
+This goes hand in hand with the endowment effect, which states that people place a higher value on something they own versus something they don’t own.

 This can be a very toxic combination and lead to irrational investment decisions.

-While it’s okay to not sell every investment that’s not making a profit immediately, weight it out with opportunity cost.
+While it’s okay to not sell every investment that’s not making a profit immediately, weigh it out with opportunity cost.
 If there is an extremely good investment opportunity passing by you, it’s a pity when you pass because you hope to make your money back on your current loss-making investment.

 This is not something I’ve experienced so far, as I love to buy the dip, but my partner has.
 Again with cryptocurrencies – this is a fun investment category if you want to write exciting blog posts about behavioral biases lol.

 My partner had invested just before the crypto bust in January 2018.
-To this day he is holding on to the cryptos, because it would be possible for them to get their original value back.
+To this day he is holding on to the cryptos because it would be possible for them to get their original value back.

-He has been missing out on investment return in the stock market, because his money is still invested in cryptos.
+He has been missing out on investment return in the stock market because his money is still invested in cryptos.